 Similarly, if you wish to redeem your units, chances are that you might not get the day’s NAV.

-As per SEBI guidelines, the NAV of Liquid Funds and Other Funds is determined differently as per the guidelines given below:
+As per SEBI guidelines, the NAV of Liquid Funds and Other Funds is determined differently as per the guidelines are given below:

 Does high or low NAV matter?

 Have you come across the common misconception that NAV is the same as the market value of the equity share?
-This in turn gives rise to the perception that a fund with lower NAV is economical when compared to the fund with a higher NAV.
+This, in turn, gives rise to the perception that a fund with lower NAV is economical when compared to the fund with a higher NAV.

-It is important to understand that how the price of an equity share is determined in the market.
+It is important to understand how the price of an equity share is determined in the market.
 It is through the forces of demand and supply.
 Thus, it changes almost every second and the price of the stock is different from its book value.